 So while you may find a wider selection and the promise of more security by booking through a third party, you could end up paying more.

 Some of the best rental units may not be listed on third-party sites, thanks to the recent increase in booking fees.
 Also, discounts may be available during off-peak travel times that you might be unaware of if you booked through a third-party site.
+(Here’s how to find the best hotel at the most affordable rate.)

 Destination-marketing organizations like direct bookings, too, because rental owners are more accountable to their guests.
 “You’re working with local residents who know our area and are dedicated to providing you with a great vacation experience says Herb Malone, CEO of Gulf Shores & Orange Beach Tourism, which promotes tourism for Alabama’s beaches.
 “It makes a difference, and it’s what keeps people coming back year after year.”